Samsung Galaxy Z Fold 8, Fold 8 Ultra & Z Flip 8: Unpacked date, specs, price, and everything we know

 by Hozefa Khety

-· 10 min read
+· updated · 11 min read

 Galaxy Unpacked 2026: date, time, and how to watch

-Galaxy Unpacked takes place on July 22, 2026 in London.
-Samsung typically streams the keynote live on Samsung.com and its YouTube channel, and opens reservations that grant credit toward a pre-order before the phones are even shown.
-Based on the last several cycles, expect pre-orders to open the same day as the announcement, with retail availability roughly two weeks later — early August 2026 in most major markets.
+Expect pre-orders to open the same day as the announcement, with retail availability following roughly two weeks later — reports point to shipping starting around August 7, 2026.
 Reserving ahead of the show has historically been the cheapest way to buy, stacking storage upgrades and trade-in bonuses on top of launch pricing.

 This year's show is unusually crowded.
-Beyond the three foldables, Samsung is expected to tease its first "Intelligent Eyewear" — Android XR smart glasses built with Google — alongside the usual Galaxy Watch refresh.
+Beyond the three foldables, Samsung is expected to tease its first "Intelligent Eyewear" — Android XR smart glasses built with Google — alongside a Galaxy Watch refresh.
 That makes July 22 less a phone launch and more a statement about where Samsung thinks personal computing is heading.

 Galaxy Z Flip 8: thinner, crease-free, bigger battery